 Ensure You Get The Best Out of Calabash

 Use only real mobile devices with Calabash.
 First of all, it’s always recommended that you rely on real mobile devices in your development and testing.
 This enables you to get accurate information of how your app does on the same devices that end-users use.
-Having an authentic environment where you run your Calabash tests must include the various version of OS, OEM customizations (especially in case of Android), hardware with different setups, chipsets and amount of memory, and real-environment conditions (e.g. integration with back-end, network).
+Having an authentic environment where you run your Calabash tests must include the various version of OS, OEM customizations (especially in case of Android), hardware with different setups, chipsets and amount of memory, and real-environment conditions (e.g. integration with the backend, network).

 Test coverage needs to be adequate.
-Writing tests with Calabash is very easy and actually fun job to do.
+Writing tests with Calabash is a very easy and actually fun job to do.
 The language syntax is human-readable and you don’t need coding experience or skills that are typically required for software developers.
 Writing, configuring and setting up tests can be also nicely scaled for different software versions (e.g. OS versions, and those OEM customizations) but you’ll likely confront more fragmentation when it comes to running Calabash tests on different hardware.

 Integrated with CI/CD.
 Calabash, like other test automation frameworks, can be easily integrated with continuous integration / continuous delivery tools, such as Jenkins.
 In addition, there is a comprehensive API for app testing that can be hooked with any additional development tool, testing framework or tool, and test management software.